-DC Comics sent Major Spoilers the cover images and solicitation information for titles arriving in May 2013.
-This month’s solicitations features Geoff Johns’ final issue of Green Lantern, and the conclusion of several other series.
+DC Comics released the cover images and solicitation information for titles arriving in December 2013.